effector/effector/documentation/src/content/docs/en/resources/static-initialization.md

 const $derivedStore = combine($store, (storeVal) => !!storeVal);
 ```

-When `$store` is created, we add a new node to the effector graph that holds a reference to the store.
-For the derived store, another node is created along with a link to the original store.
+When creating a `$store`, a new node is added to Effector’s graph, which holds a reference to the store.
+For a derived store, a node is also created along with a connection to the source store.
+You can verify this by logging the source store to the console, expanding its `graphite.next` property (an array links to the next nodes), finding the node where `meta.op` is `combine`, and then expanding its `next` — that will be your derived store.
 Since references to unit objects are preserved in the graph, [GC](https://javascript.info/garbage-collection) in JavaScript is not able to remove them from memory.
-This means that if you create units or connections between them inside a React component, they will be recreated on every component mount, while the old units will continue to live and work.
+Therefore, for example, if you create units or connections between them inside a React component, they will be recreated on every component mount, while the old units will still remain alive and functioning.

 ## What about dynamics? (#whats-with-dynamic)